-- 27.3.4 Additional billing information, over and above that reasonably required to assist Access Seekers interpreting invoices, will be charged in accordance with the UCLL and UCLF Co-location Price List - 27.3.5 The procedure set out in this section is an informal enquiry procedure that does not limit the UCLL and UCLF Co-location General Terms.
-If the Access Seeker wishes to initiate an Invoice Error Dispute in relation to an invoice, it must follow the procedure set out in section 17 of the UCLL and UCLF Co-location General Terms.
+- 27.3.3 Chorus will acknowledge the query and use all reasonable endeavours to respond within the current billing period.
+Any billing enquiries submitted without the use of a "Billing Enquiry Form" will be rejected. - 27.3.4 Additional billing information, over and above that reasonably required to assist Access Seekers interpreting invoices, will be charged in accordance with the UCLF Co-location Price List. - 27.3.5 The procedure set out in this section is an informal enquiry procedure that does not limit the UCLF Co-location General Terms.
+If the Access Seeker wishes to initiate an Invoice Error Dispute in relation to an invoice, it must follow the procedure set out in section 15 of the UCLF Co-location General Terms.

-28 UCLL and UCLF Co-location Price List File
+28. UCLF Co-location Price List File

-- As part of the Access Seeker's access to Chorus' operational support systems, the Access Seeker will be set up to receive an up to date electronic version of the UCLL and UCLF Co-location Price List (UCLL and UCLF Co-location Price List File).
-The UCLL and UCLF Co-location Price List File may include prices for commercial services that do not form part of the UCLL and UCLF Co-location Service. - 28.1.2 The UCLL and UCLF Co-location Price List File will be updated when there are changes to services, products or pricing.
-(All price changes will be indicated.) - 28.1.3 Chorus will transmit any updated UCLL and UCLF Co-location Price List File using Chorus' secure HTTPS gateway.
-The UCLL and UCLF Co-location Price List File can be accessed on the HTTPS gateway through a web browser.
-Alternatively, the Access Seeker can arrange with the secure HTTPS gateway provider (as advised by Chorus) to write its own scripts and access the UCLL and UCLF Co-location Price List File through a script platform. - 28.1.4 The Access Seeker will provide Chorus with the list of people who are authorised to download the UCLL and UCLF Co-location Price List File.
+28.1 General 28.1.1 As part of the Access Seeker's access to Chorus' operational support systems, the Access Seeker will be set up to receive an up to date electronic version of the UCLF Co-location Price List (UCLF Co-location Price List File).
+The UCLF Co-location Price List File may include prices for commercial services that do not form part of the UCLF Co-location Service.
+28.1.2 The UCLF Co-location Price List File will be updated when there are changes to services, products or pricing.
+(All price changes will be indicated.)
+28.1.3 Chorus will transmit any updated UCLF Co-location Price List File using

+- 28.1.3 Chorus will transmit any updated UCLF Co-location Price List File using Chorus' secure HTTPS gateway.
+The UCLF Co-location Price List File can be accessed on the HTTPS gateway through a web browser.
+Alternatively, the Access Seeker can arrange with the secure HTTPS gateway provider (as advised by Chorus) to write its own scripts and access theUCLF Co-location Price List File through a script platform. - 28.1.4 The Access Seeker will provide Chorus with the list of people who are authorised to download the UCLF Co-location Price List File.
 Chorus will set up access rights for these people on the HTTPS gateway.